-- Not used.
-The field is not available to be displayed in the gadget. - Optional.
-The field, or the result of the field, can be displayed in the gadget if the user chooses to display it. - Required.
-The field, or the result of the field, must be displayed in the gadget.

-The display fields you can choose to include in a gadget are listed and described in the following table:
+and the property of the same and the same property of the same and the Not used.
+The field is not available to be displayed in the gadget.
+Optional.
+The field, or the result of the field, can be displayed in the gadget if the user chooses to display it.
+Required.
+The field, or the result of the field, must be displayed in the gadget. e display fields you can choose to include in a gadget are listed and described in the lowing table:

-Display Field What it Displays Actual Actual measure value (raw data).
+Display Field What it Displays

+Actual Actual measure value (raw data).

 Target Target measure value (raw data).

 Pct_Reached Percent reached for actual/target measures.

 Pct_Used Cumulative percent spent for project budget measures.

+or

 Cumulative percent completed for project schedule measures.

-Indicator Dashboard symbol that indicates the status of a measure, objective, or perspective.
-For: Measures.
+Display Field What it Displays Indicator Dashboard symbol that indicates the status of a measure, objective, or perspective.
+For: ■ Measures.
 Shows the Pct_Reached to be within or outside set tolerances. □ Objectives.
-Shows the cumulative, weighted Pct_Reached for all linked measures to be within or outside set tolerances.
-Perspectives.
+Shows the cumulative, weighted Pct_Reached for all linked measures to be within or outside set tolerances. ■ Perspectives.
 Shows the cumulative, weighted Pct_Reached for all linked measures and objectives to be within or outside set tolerances.

-Display Field What it Displays Indicator + Actual Combines the actual value with the indicator.
+Indicator + Actual Combines the actual value with the indicator.
 Indicator + Target Combines the target value with the indicator.
 Indicator + Pct_Reached Combines the percent reached value with the indicator.
 Indicator + Pct_Used Combines the actual measure value with the indicator.
 Indicator + Actual + Pct_Reached Combines the actual and percent reached values with the indicator.
 Indicator + Target + Pct_Reached Combines the target and percent reached values with the indicator.
 High-Mid-Low: raw count totals Shows a raw count of the total number of measures in High (Green), Mid (Yellow), and Low (Red) status for the selected grouping and filtering.
 High-Mid-Low: percentages of totals Shows a percentage of the total number of measures in High (Green), Mid (Yellow), and Low (Red) status for the selected grouping and filtering.